sgrhere/learning-react-/README.md

     If the value of variable is changing then we don't use variable to store such value since in react, variable's value is updated internally but the updates are not visible externally like in javascript or other programming logic. <br>

     ` var count = 0;`
-    * Doing this, the value of count is always displayed 0 by the browser.
+    * Doing this, the value of count is always displayed 0 by the browser even if the value of count is incremented or decremented.
 So, for the variables whose value keeps changing, we use useState function or hook of react.

     ` const [value, setValue] = useState(0)`
     * Here, value is variable that holds 1st value as 0 & setvalue is a function. <br>